Marine Angler Survey Program

 The State of Connecticut, Department of Energy and Environmental Protection (DEEP), Marine Fisheries Program (MFP) is conducting two surveys of marine recreational anglers along CT’s coastline in order to collect fishing trip information.
 This information includes quantities of kept and released fish, their associated length/weight measurements and other trip effort data.
-Anglers will be recruited by DEEP staff to voluntarily report their fishing trip information through intercept (questionnaire) creel forms and also with a post marked angler survey catch card.
+Anglers will be recruited by DEEP staff to voluntarily report their fishing trip information through intercept questionnaire via an electronic tablet and also with a post marked angler survey catch card.
 Angler survey data is used to determine recreational harvest of marine fish species, which is critical for stock assessment purposes and ultimately for managing the marine recreational fishery.
-An overview of all Marine Fisheries Projects can be found on the CT DEEP Fishing web page: www.ct.gov/deep/fishing.

 The Marine Fisheries Program is seeking candidates to fill six month marine Seasonal Resource Assistant positions.

-Length of position: anticipated duration is 1030 hours; non-contractual.
+Length of position: anticipated start date is early to mid-May; anticipated duration is 1030 hours; non-contractual.